474640 Alicanto: Discovery and orbit

 Numerical simulations based on models of Solar System formation suggest this object, along with Sedna, may be part of the inner edge of the Oort cloud.

 Naming

 On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN) after Alicanto from Chilean mythology.
 The nocturnal bird of the Atacama Desert has wings that shine at night with beautiful, metallic colors.

 Physical characteristics

-Alicanto has an absolute magnitude of 6.5 which gives a characteristic diameter of 130 to 300 km for an assumed albedo in the range 0.25–0.05.
+Alicanto has an absolute magnitude of 6.46 which gives a characteristic diameter of 140 to 300 km for an assumed albedo in the range 0.25–0.05.

-Michael Brown's website lists it with a diameter of 314 km based on an assumed albedo of 0.04.
+Michael Brown's website lists it with a diameter of 300 km based on an assumed albedo of 0.04. and because of that diameter, he ranks it to be a “possibly” a dwarf planet.
+However, Mike Brown uses an outdated absolute magnitude of 6.7, not the newer 6.46.
 The albedo is expected to be low because the object has a blue (neutral) color.
 However, if the albedo is higher, the object could easily be half that size.

+Johnston’s archive estimates a diameter of 193 km assuming an albedo of 0.124.